Moist White Fruitcake – mixed fruits in soft cake with rum and vanilla flavor.

 Soak dry cranberries, pineapple, papaya, raisins and apricots in water for an hour, or boil them for about 10 minutes.
-Drain and let cook to room temperature.
+Drain and let cool to room temperature.

-Combine flour in baking powder and set aside.
+Combine flour and baking powder and set aside.

 In a large bowl, mix together butter, sugar, cottage cheese, vanilla extract and rum until fluffy.